hirosystems/ordhook/docs/how-to-guides/how-to-use-chainhooks-in-application.md

 title: How to use chainhooks in my application?
 ---

-Chainhooks can be used with Clarinet, and to use the deprecated v0.1.0 chainhook engine, an older version of clarinet will have to be installed locally (> v1.0, <= v1.4.2).
+This guide helps you interact with the RESTful endpoints exposed in Chainhooks.

-Alternatively, one can directly interact with the RESTful endpoints exposed in Chainhooks.
 For instance, you can create a chainhook POST request by hitting http://oreo-alpha.testnet.hiro.so:20446/v1/chainhooks endpoint with the following JSON payload.

 ```JSON